 Find a product, source it from China, create a listing, and launch with advertising: nothing special.
 If you managed to do all of them correctly, you would create a successful business and make big profits.

 In practice, you see one seller succeed when ten others fail.
 It’s not that they don’t know how to sell, but they haven’t updated their strategy in years.
 That opens the door to competitors who may not have the customers’ best interests in mind.

 Have you ever launched a perfect product that got saturated right when you were about to start selling?
 Do you remember spending hundreds to rank on page one only to get no sales?
 What about burning dollars on PPC campaigns?

-No matter how easy Amazon FBA looks at the eyes of Internet gurus.
+No matter how easy Amazon FBA looks when portrayed by internet gurus.
 As a rule, sellers achieve less success than they thought — or it took them way longer than expected.

 The biggest problem?
 Failing is expensive on Amazon.
-A beginner could waste all his money before even launching the product: FBA scams.
+A beginner could waste all his money before even launching the product.
 Recovering from a loss can take months only to get back where you started.

-Is Amazon a scam?
+Is Amazon FBA a scam?
 Not if you start your business with the right preparation.